richafnu/Viva/Viva/learning/workday-create-raas-report.md

  Create this report from the primary Workday admin account to avoid any privacy and security related concerns.
 Currently we're syncing historic and present assignments.

 1. **Sign in to the Workday Portal**.
-    1. **Sign in**
+    1. **Sign in**.
-    1. Search for the task "Create Custom Report"
+    1. Search for the task "Create Custom Report".

-1. Configure the report parameters
+1. Configure the report parameters:
     1. Name the report "Viva Learning Users Report".
 The report name must match this string.
     1. Indicate report type as "Advanced."
-    1. Check "Enable as Web service"
+    1. Check "Enable as Web service".
-    1. Check "Optimized for performance"
+    1. Check "Optimized for performance".
     1. In the "Data source," go to "All" and select "Workers for HCM Reporting."
 Select **OK**.

 1. Add report **Fields**.